Family tree for Alfred the Great showing:

 In 878 Alfred defeated the Viking force at the Battle of Edington.
 The Viking leader Guthrum was forced to accept baptism and peace terms.
 The Treaty of Wedmore established the Danelaw, a region including the Midlands and East Anglia that was controlled by the Vikings.
 The peace lasted until the death of Guthrum in 890.

-During the 880s, Alfred constructed a number of burghs (fortified towns) to make future Viking attacks more difficult.
+During the 880s, Alfred the Great constructed a number of burghs (fortified towns) to make future Viking attacks more difficult.
 He also ordered that ships be built to attack Vikings before they could land.

 Alfred the Great was a learned man and liked to be in the company of educated men and in 891 started the Anglo-Saxon Chronicle to record the history of England.

-Alfred died in 899 and was succeeded by his son King Edward the Elder.
+Alfred the Great died in 899 and was succeeded by his son King Edward the Elder.

 Harvard Reference for this page: